yuehu/uplodr/Readme.md

 # uplodr

-Uploading and target at iFrame.
+Uploading and target at iframe.

 ## Installation